Aruhan Galieva: Acting and comedy

 In 2012, Galieva appeared in Joe Wright's film adaptation of Anna Karenina.
 In 2014, she was one of the leads in the BBC Three film Glasgow Girls, a true story about the titular activists.
 In 2015, she made her professional theatre debut at Shakespeare's Globe as Blanche of Castile in James Dacre's production of King John.

 In 2016, Galieva appeared in "Men Against Fire", an episode of the anthology series Black Mirror.
 From 2017 to 2018, she played Besa Kotti in the BBC medical soap opera Doctors.
 In 2020, she appeared in "Can You Hear Me", the seventh episode for the twelfth series of Doctor Who.

 Galieva brought her first solo comedy show Eco Maniac to the 2022 Brighton Fringe Festival, for which she was awarded a Luke Rollason bursary.
-She was nominated for an Off West End Award for her supporting performance as Lauren in Kinky Boots at the Queen's Theatre, Hornchurch.
+She was nominated for the Offie for her supporting performance as Lauren in Kinky Boots at the Queen's Theatre, Hornchurch.
 She has writing credits on the web series Nasty Neighbours and The B@it, as well as the SeanceCast.

 In July 2025, Galieva appeared in BBC Radio 4 comedy series Time of the Week as part of an ensemble cast of character comedians.